 Post-doctoral fellowship training is integral to the academic life of the Center.
-Four senior faculty hold K24 Mentoring Awards to protect time to work with post-docs and junior faculty in order to foster their work and progress to independence.
+Four senior faculty hold K24 Mentoring Awards to devote time to work with post-docs and junior faculty in order to foster their work and progress to independence.
 Fellows work on their own independent research projects in a mentored environment with research coordination, project management, regulatory, and statistical support.

-MGH Career Development Program in Substance Use and Addiction Medicine
+The K12 Fellowship: MGH Career Development Program in Substance Use and Addiction Medicine

-Scholars will be sponsored for 2-3 years of salary, project support and intensive mentored research training and career development with Harvard faculty in basic, translational, or clinical aspects of research in addiction medicine.
+Scholars will be sponsored for 2-3 years of salary, project support, and intensive mentored research training and career development with Harvard faculty in basic, translational, or clinical aspects of research in addiction medicine.
 The program will support (1) advanced education and training in research methods relevant to a scholar’s area of interest, and (2) a mentored research experience in the addiction research programs at MGH or affiliated hospitals and institutions.